hashicorp/learn-nomad-external-alb/README.md

 3. Run `terraform apply` with token id and secret values to create the cluster
 ```
 cd aws/env/us-east
+terraform init
 terraform apply \
 -var="nomad_consul_token_id=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXXX" \
 -var="nomad_consul_token_secret=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXXX"
 ```

-4. Run `post-setup.sh` to retrieve the Nomad ACL token from Consul KV (temporary).
+4. Run `post-setup.sh` to retrieve the Nomad ACL token, write it to a local file, and delete it from the Consul KV store.
 ```
 ./post-setup.sh